Data-science-projet/.github/README.md

 ## Overview

-The Bible Translation Application is a scalable platform that integrates **Hugging Face Transformers** and a microservice-based architecture to facilitate accurate and accessible Bible translations.
+The Translation Application is a scalable platform that integrates **Hugging Face Transformers** and a microservice-based architecture to facilitate accurate and accessible Bible translations.
 The project focuses on supporting low-resource languages such as **Bafia** and **Fulfulde (Adamaoua dialect)**

 Key features include: